6 Types of Content You Should Be Sharing on LinkedIn

 Discover 6 types of content that spark engagement on LinkedIn: blog posts, industry news and research, quick tips, in-depth how-to guides, photo updates, and company updates.

 LinkedIn is a popular, business-to-business (B2B) social networking channel for professionals.
 Over 1 million publishers contribute more than 130,000 posts a week.
 About 45% of readers are company managers, VPs, CEOs, or other senior management.

-LinkedIn is an excellent platform to build an engaged audience and a reputation as a thought leader in your industry.
+LinkedIn is an excellent platform for building an engaged audience and a reputation as a thought leader in your industry.
 It’s also an opportunity to share your company culture with potential new customers and recruits.

 The social channel is different because of its business-to-business (B2B) nature.
 LinkedIn’s focus on business often leaves newcomers unsure of how to post and interact on the platform.

 In this article, we’ll show you 6 types of content that do well on the platform.
 We’ll also share some secrets about what doesn’t do well, and conclude with a few tips on how to make your content stand out.

 Here are the 6 types of content you should be sharing on LinkedIn.

 - Industry news and new research

 - Photo updates

 Looking for a social media expert for help with your LinkedIn presence?
 Connect with top social media agencies on The Manifest.